AGoyal0512/AGoyal0512/README.md

 ## Hey there! 👋

-I'm Agam Goyal, a junior at the University of Wisconsin - Madison majoring in Computer Science, Mathematics, and Data Science along with a minor in Economic Analytics.
-For the last few years, I've been involved in the domains of data science and machine learning, and am deeply inspired by their utility in various fields today.
+I am a Computer Science Ph.D. student at the [University of Illinois Urbana-Champaign](https://www.cs.wisc.edu/), where I am working on making large language models more aligned with human values and their applications in social settings.
+My work is graciously supported in part by the [Cohere For AI Research Grant Program](https://cohere.com/blog/c4ai-research-grants) and the [OpenAI Researcher Access Program](https://openai.com/form/researcher-access-program/).
+See [this page](research) for more details on my past and current research interests.

-Apart from focusing on the learning from classwork, I like to augment my skills through research work, directed studies and by involving myself in extra-curricular activities like clubs and building independent projects.
+Previously, I was an undergraduate student at the [University of Wisconsin-Madison](https://www.wisc.edu/) where I graduated with a B.S. with [Comprehensive Honors](https://honors.ls.wisc.edu/honors-degree-tracks/#comprehensive-honors), majoring in [Computer Science](https://www.cs.wisc.edu/), [Mathematics](https://math.wisc.edu/), and [Data Science](https://datascience.wisc.edu/), with a minor in [Economic Analytics](https://econ.wisc.edu/).

-My GitHub profile contains code and deliverables from the projects and publications I work on and competitions I participate in.
+Over the last two summers, I worked as a Software Development Engineer (SDE) Intern at [Amazon Web Services (AWS)](https://aws.amazon.com/) in the EC2 Modernization team (2024), developing an RAG-based framework for decompiled C# source code summarization, and on the [Alexa](https://twitter.com/alexa99) Devices Speech Middleware team (2023), working on making it easier for applications to achieve Alexa Voice Integration and built an application to help automate the end-to-end testing of Alexa's Speech functionalities.

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/agamgoyal5/) and follow me on [Twitter](https://twitter.com/_agam_goyal_) 😁